TercioOfParma/TextDifficultySite/ProcessOfPlanning.md

 Overall Word Count seems to be correct based on previous information, which leaves the frequency calculations to be incorrect.

 These are usually bigger

+# Todo 10th November 2023

+1) Set up Database with Language and Word Tables, with the "Language" variable in Word as a foreign key for Language
+2) Provide Functionality for Adding Words and Languages to the Database
+3) Provide Functionality for Adding Words from a Text to a Preexisting text
+4) Offer this as a Web API
+5) Provide some sort of way of preventing the spamming of text (Hash Keys?)